ScottKirvan/ScooterUtils/notes/USER_README.md

 **Nodes:**

-- Load File To String (FileName) → OutString, OutFilePath, Bool
+- Load File To String (LoadLocation, FileName) → OutString, OutFilePath, Bool
 - Save Text To File (SaveLocation, FileName, Content) → OutFullPath, Bool
 - Append Text To File (SaveLocation, FileName, Content, bAddLineBreak) → OutFullPath, Bool

 **Description:**
+Simple file read/write helpers with support for multiple directory locations.
+All nodes accept a `Location` parameter to specify where files should be loaded from or saved to:

+- **Project Saved Directory** - Your project's `Saved` folder
+- **User Documents Folder** - The user's Documents directory (cross-platform)
+- **Project Content Directory** - Your project's `Content` folder

-Simple file read/write helpers. `Load File To String` looks for files in typical project locations and returns the full path. `Save Text To File` and `Append Text To File` create parent directories as needed and will overwrite (or append to) files.
+`Load File To String` reads a text file from the specified location and returns both the file contents and the full path. `Save Text To File` and `Append Text To File` create parent directories as needed and will overwrite (or append to) files at the chosen location.

 **Example Usage:**
+- Load a file: Call `Load File To String` with `LoadLocation = ProjectSaved` and `FileName = "Config/Settings.txt"` to read from your project's Saved folder
-Save a debug dump by calling `Save Text To File` with `SaveLocation = ProjectSaved`, `FileName = "Logs/DebugDump.txt"`, and your text content.
-The node returns the full path it wrote to.
+- Save a debug dump: Call `Save Text To File` with `SaveLocation = ProjectSaved`, `FileName = "Logs/DebugDump.txt"`, and your text content.
+The node returns the full path it wrote to
+- Save to user documents: Use `SaveLocation = UserDocuments` to write files to the user's Documents folder, which persists outside your project

 **Warning:**
 Save operations overwrite files without confirmation.
 Use `Append Text To File` to preserve existing content.

 ### Debug Print / Logging